22 May 2023

 Reading Time: 6 minutes

-Originally published in 1977 as the first of Metagaming Concepts’ Microgames, Ogre went on to be republished until 1990 under the game’s designer, Steve Jackson’s own company – Steve Jackson Games.
+Originally published in 1977 as the first of Metagaming Concepts’ Microgames, Ogre went on to be republished until 1990 under the game’s designer, own company – Steve Jackson Games.
 It has since appeared in various editions, as a miniatures game and a computer game from Origin Systems (now long gone).
 In 2012, SJG funded the “Deluxe” edition in what became Kickstarter’s most successful campaign at the time, netting almost US one million in pledges.

 The original Ogre – it was pretty minimalist!

 Since its first publishing, it’s been awarded numerous times and received continued critical acclaim.
-For something that started as a $2.95, fairly flimsy ‘pocket game’, Ogre has become one of the great games…
+For something that started as a $2.95, fairly flimsy ‘pocket game’, Ogre has become one of the gaming world’s great games…

 This is the Ogre I came to love.
 This is a recreated copy of the original made from pdf files available from SJG and scan of the original a map I found online.

 Already familiar with pocket games (which came in little ziploc bags and cost around $7 a pop at the time,) having started gaming through titles like Starfire and ‘Robots’, I discovered Ogre in ’84, about the same time a friend had bought Car Wars, another of SJG’s legendary games.
 By the time I came to Ogre, the base game had been tarted up with a fancy new coloured map, been packaged in a nifty pocket sized plastic box (‘Pocket Box’) and had already expanded into GEV and Battlesuit.
 Plus there was a raft of articles in magazines such as Space Gamer (also owned by Steve Jackson) offering new scenarios and additional rules.